Chartered accountant: Countries

+The Institute of Authorized Chartered Auditors of Albania (Instituti i Ekspertëve Kontabël të Autorizuar - IEKA) is a professional body that regulates the accountancy industry in Albania.
+IEKA was established on 24 November 1997 as a non-profit professional association for Certified Public Accountants (CPAs) who practice their profession in public.
+At foundation, IEKA had 56 CPAs.
+By 2011 the institute had 151 members from 43 auditing companies.
+The institute was created as a joint initiative by the Albanian government and the World Bank, and is the only licensed body of accountants in the country.
+IEKA became a member of the International Federation of Accountants (IFAC) in May 2000.
+IEKA is also a member of the Federation Internationale des Experts-Comptables Francophone (FIDEF) and the South East European Partnership on Accountancy Development (SEEPAD).

 Australia

 Chartered accountants of Australia belong to the Chartered Accountants Australia & New Zealand (CA ANZ, formerly the Institute of Chartered Accountants in Australia) and use the designatory letters CA. Some senior members (at least 15 years' membership) of the institute may be elected fellows and use the letters FCA.
 Of equal legal status and recognition in Australia as qualified professional accountants are Institute of Public Accountants (IPA) and CPA Australia.
 On 28 June 2016, the Association of Chartered Certified Accountants (ACCA) and CA ANZ announced a strategic alliance to provide an opportunity for dual membership of both bodies, which will add value for the members locally and globally.
 ACCA members resident in Australia and New Zealand will be invited to apply for CA membership and CA ANZ members will be invited to apply for ACCA membership, subject to meeting the eligibility criteria of the other body.

 Bangladesh

 The Institute of Chartered Accountants of Bangladesh (ICAB) is the national professional accounting body of Bangladesh.
 Established in 1973, it is the sole organization with the right to award the Chartered Accountant designation in Bangladesh.
 Senior members (at least five years' membership) of the institute are called "fellow members" and use the letters FCA.

 Bangladesh has more than 1,900 registered Chartered Accountants and more than 32,000 articled students.